cdktf/cdktf-provider-cloudflare/docs/addressMap.python.md

 - *Type:* str

-Description of the address map.
+An optional description field which may be used to describe the types of IPs or zones on the map.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/address_map#description AddressMap#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/address_map#description AddressMap#description}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.addressMap.AddressMap.Initializer.parameter.id"></a>
+##### `enabled`<sup>Optional</sup> <a name="enabled" id="@cdktf/provider-cloudflare.addressMap.AddressMap.Initializer.parameter.enabled"></a>

-- *Type:* str
+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Whether the Address Map is enabled or not.

+Cloudflare's DNS will not respond with IP addresses on an Address Map until the map is enabled.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/address_map#id AddressMap#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/address_map#enabled AddressMap#enabled}

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---

 ##### `ips`<sup>Optional</sup> <a name="ips" id="@cdktf/provider-cloudflare.addressMap.AddressMap.Initializer.parameter.ips"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-cloudflare.addressMap.AddressMapIps">AddressMapIps</a>]]
+- *Type:* typing.List[str]

-ips block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/address_map#ips AddressMap#ips}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/address_map#ips AddressMap#ips}.

 ---